ZornLab/Mona/README.md

 seurat <- integrate_mona(counts_list)
 ```

-Alternatively, feel free to use your own scripts for processing.
+You're also free to use your own scripts for processing.
 Note that Mona uses the latest version of Seurat, and so all objects must use the v5 assay format.
 If processed outside Seurat, many tools are available for converting between single cell formats. [sceasy](https://github.com/cellgeni/sceasy) is recommended.

 ## Using Mona